This document contains instructions on installing and using Blue Triangle's software development kit (SDK) for Android.

 // MainActivity.java final Timer timer = new Timer("Next Page", "Android Traffic").start(); final Intent intent = new Intent(this, NextActivity.class); intent.putExtra(Timer.EXTRA_TIMER, timer); startActivity(intent); // NextActivity.java final Timer timer = getIntent().getParcelableExtra(Timer.EXTRA_TIMER); timer.end().submit();

-When a timer is submitted to the tracker, the tracker sets any global fields such as site ID, session ID, and user ID.
+When a timer is submitted to the tracker, the tracker sets any global fields such as site ID.
 Additional global fields may be set as needed and applied to all timers.
 The timer's fields are then converted to JSON and sent via HTTP POST to the configured tracker URL.